Solutions · Use case

 - Retail Generative AI for search, product-attribute extraction, and post-purchase support.

-- Logistics Generative AI for exception handling, document extraction, and customer-comms automation across TMS / WMS surfaces.
+- Logistics Generative AI for exception handling, document extraction, and customer-comms across TMS / WMS surfaces.

 - Manufacturing Generative AI for supplier-document extraction, technical-manual retrieval, and quality-incident summarisation.